madebits/madebits.github.io/r/linux-csman.md

 ##### Hashing

 It is possible to overwrite default options used for `argon2` tool using ` -h -p 8 -m 14 -t 1000 -` (note `-` in the end is required).
 All options have to be specified and are passed verbatim to `argon2`.
-The defaults used, if not specified, are shown in command-line help when you run `sudo cskey.sh`.
+The defaults used, if not specified, are shown in command-line help when you run `cskey.sh` without arguments.

-If you specify `argon2` options during encrypt command (enc), you have to remember them and provide them same for decryption (dec) to work.
+If you specify `argon2` options during encrypt command (enc), you have to remember them and provide them same for decryption (*dec*) to work.

 ### Creating Containers

-To create an encrypted container you need to specify the container file name (can be any) or device, the size and **secret** file (see [Creating Secret Files](#r/linux-csman.md#creating-secret-files)).
+To create an encrypted container, you need to specify the container file name (can be any) or the disk partition, the size and **secret** file (see [Creating Secret Files](#r/linux-csman.md#creating-secret-files)).
 Create command is `create`, or `new`, or `n`.
-Secret file will be created if it does not exist and by default it is also embedded into first container slot:
+Secret file will be created if it does not exist and by default it is also embedded into the first container header key *slot*:

 ```bash
 sudo csman.sh n container.bin -S 1M -s secret.bin -cf -T small -m 0 --